For any moderate to severe head injuries call for medical help right away. While waiting for medical ambulance follow these first aid steps.

 Treatment for head injuries depends upon the type & the severity of the head injury.

-Even if it’s minor injury still you should consult doctor to make sure that it doesn’t get worse.
+Even if it’s minor injury still you should consult a doctor to make sure that it doesn’t get worse.

 The different types of treatment for severe head injury include: